You are currently viewing 9 Incredible Things to Do in Glacier National Park MontanaPin

 Wild Goose Island Lookout, map

 Made famous by The Shining, Wild Goose Island is one of the most photographed spots in Glacier National Park.
-There are multiple overlooks along Going-to-the-Sun road where you can pull out and check it out for yourself.
+There are multiple overlooks along Going-to-the-Sun Road where you can pull out.
 Also, right down the road from there, you can also see the mountains in the Glacier scene in Forrest Gump!

 7. Sunrise at Two Medicine Lake